 What is the cost?

-The cost is $120.00 per session, and sessions last between an hour and an hour and a half.
+The cost is $140.00 per 90 minute session.
 In order to receive the full benefit of the work, I recommend clients do one session a week, or one every two weeks, until completing the ten series.
 However, if this does not work logistically or financially, it is possible to schedule sessions up to six weeks apart.